 Last day for receipt of enrollment or contract increases in the monthly payment plan

-Final date for Fall semester extension for receipt of Federal Direct/PLUS loan proceeds.
+Final date for Fall semester extension for receipt of Federal and alternative loan proceeds.

 Finance charge or late fee assessed after this date